alphamarket/rails-acu/README.md

   before_action { Acu::Monitor.gaurd by: { user: some_way_to_fetch_it } }
 end
 ```
-The method `Acu::Monitor.gaurd` accepts with a hashed list of agruments named `by`, please note that the keys should be identical to the entities' `args` argument.
+The method `Acu::Monitor.gaurd` accepts a hashed list of agruments named `by`, please note that the keys should be identical to the entities' `args` argument.

 ### Some handy helpers
 Although you can define a binary allow/deny access rule in the `acu_rules.rb` file but there will be some gray area that neither you can allow _full access_ to the resource nor _no access_.<br />